The Jakarta Post

 At least six shopping malls in Depok, a satellite city to the south of Jakarta, closed down their operations for two weeks to contain the spread of COVID-19.

-As reported by tempo.co, among the closed malls are Depok Town Square (closed from March 27 to April 9), Trans Studio Cibubur (March 27 to April 9), Margocity (March 29 to April 11), ITC Depok (March 30 to April 13), Cimanggis Square (March 30 to April 13) and Pesona Square Mall Depok (March 31 to April 9).
+As reported by tempo.co, among the closed malls are Depok Town Square (closed through May 8), Trans Studio Cibubur (until further notice), Margocity (through May 12), ITC Depok (through May 12), Cimanggis Square (March 30 to April 12) and Pesona Square Mall Depok (March 31 to April 9).

 However, some of the tenants at the malls, such as supermarkets, banks and pharmacies, remain open to cater to the basic needs of customers or offer food delivery services.